syahrulhamdani/pitch-template/README.md

-# Introduction to Python Programming
+# GitPitch Template

-This repo consist of introductory materials for learning Python, especially for data science
+This repo is used for my playground with **GitPitch**, creating slides template, trying new designs, testing designs, and more.